 Croatia Car Brands

-The automotive industry in Croatia is not very developed: in this country, industry enterprises mainly manufacture auto parts and software for transport.
-They supply components to world-famous companies from Germany, France, the USA, Italy, Japan, and Sweden.
-However, the Croatian market also has its car brands that deserve attention.
+The automotive industry in Croatia is not very developed: in this country, industrial enterprises mainly produce automotive components and transportation software.
+They supply components to world-famous companies from Germany, France, the USA, Italy, Japan and Sweden.
+However, the Croatian market also has its own automobile brands worthy of attention.
 They are not very popular abroad but are sometimes exported in small quantities, such as the electric sports car produced by Rimac Automobili.
-Let’s look at the brightest representatives of the local auto industry.
+Let’s consider the brightest representatives of the local car industry.

 Crobus